 The 2,800 square foot Victorian replica was on the market for $399,000 and is located at 13222 S. Herriman Rose, 5390 West in Harriman, Utah.
 It has 4 bedrooms and 4 bathrooms.
 Tours where then ongoing until it was sold.

-Some of the surrounding property owners were hoping the UP house would be repainted a more muted tone to comply with the homeowners association, but not all of them felt this way and realized that if it is painted then its uniqueness will be gone and there would be nothing special about the house or their neighborhood.
+Some of the surrounding property owners were hoping the famous movie house would be repainted a more muted tone to comply with the homeowners association.
+Not all of them felt this way though and realized that if it is painted then its uniqueness will be gone and there would be nothing special about the house or their neighborhood.
 I would have a hard time asking the new owners to repaint their darling “UP” house, wouldn’t you?